Association of Tennis Professionals

 The Association of Tennis Professionals (ATP) is the governing body of the men's professional tennis circuits – the ATP Tour and the ATP Challenger Tour.
 It was formed in September 1972 by Donald Dell, Jack Kramer, and Cliff Drysdale to protect the interests of professional tennis players, and Drysdale became the first president.
 Since 1990, the association has organized the ATP Tour, the worldwide tennis tour for men, and linked the title of the tour with the organization's name.
 It is the governing body of men's professional tennis.
 In 1990 the organization was called the ATP Tour, which was renamed in 2001 as just ATP and the tour being called ATP Tour.
 In 2009 the name of the tour was changed again and was known as the ATP World Tour, but changed again to the ATP Tour by 2019.
 It is an evolution of the tour competitions previously known as Grand Prix tennis tournaments and World Championship Tennis (WCT).
 The ATP's global headquarters are in London.
 ATP Americas is based in Ponte Vedra Beach, Florida; ATP Europe is headquartered in Monaco; and ATP International, which covers Africa, Asia and Australasia, is based in Sydney, Australia.

 Early history

 Launched in 1972 by Jack Kramer, Donald Dell, and Cliff Drysdale, it was first managed by Jack Kramer, as executive director, and Cliff Drysdale, as president.
 Jim McManus was a founding member.
 Kramer created the professional players' rankings system, which started the following year and is still in use.
 From 1974 to 1989, the men's circuit was administered by a sub-committee called the Men's International Professional Tennis Council (MIPTC).
-It was made up of representatives of the International Tennis Federation (ITF), the ATP, and tournament directors from around the world.
+It was made up of representatives of World Tennis (then known as the International Tennis Federation), the ATP, and tournament directors from around the world.
 The ATP successfully requested that the MIPTC introduce a drug testing rule, making tennis the first professional sport to institute a drug-testing program.